Marguerite Dunlap

 Marguerite Dunlap (July 20, 1887 – January 7, 1959) was an American contralto opera singer.
-She is mainly remembered for her recordings for Victor Records from 1904 to 1928.
+She is mainly remembered for her recordings from 1904 to 1928 as a core member of the Victor Light Opera Company, the in house singing group for Victor Records.
 She recorded a wide range of music from operas to Broadway musicals to sacred music, popular music, and songs from the classical concert repertoire.

 Personal life

 Dunlap was born on July 20, 1887, in Camden, South Carolina to Margaret Cunningham Dunlap and Charles J. Dunlap, a former Confederate Army surgeon.
 Her family subsequently moved to Atlanta.

 She married Joseph E. Garabrant, a marine engineer, and kept singing under her maiden name.
 She had a daughter, Margaret G. Derr, and a son, Joseph E. Garabrant Jr. She moved to Montclair in 1920, and retired in the 1920s.
 Her last address was at 217 Montclair Avenue, Upper Montclair.
 She was a member of St John's Episcopal Church in Montclair and the Upper Montclair Country Club.

 After an operation, she was ill for a long time, and she died at her home on January 7, 1959, aged 71.
 She had three grandchildren at the time of her death.
 She was buried in Bloomfield Cemetery, after a service at the Van Tassel Funeral Home.